-Software development is characterized, among other things, by the existence of many different engineering paradigms, whose adherents are sometimes quite aggressive towards other paradigms' adherents.
+Software development is characterized, among other things, by the existence of many different engineering paradigms, whose adepts sometimes are quite aggressive towards other paradigms' adepts.
 While writing this book, we are deliberately avoiding using terms like "method," "object," "function," and so on, using the neutral term "entity" instead.
-"Entity" means some atomic functionality unit, like a class, method, object, monad, prototype (underline what you think is right).
+"Entity" means some atomic functionality unit, like class, method, object, monad, prototype (underline what you think is right).